There’s this weird phenomenon where you meet someone new and then 1 second later it’s impossible to remember each

 4. Rote memorize.

 Of course, we also have the favorite of college students who want to party but also appear nerdy by choosing a biology or psychology major: rote memorization.

-You thought you were out of the woods with the “understand the concepts” method above.
+You thought you were out of the woods with the “understand the concepts” method?
 If you actually understand all the bar law, please stay still while we send a team of scientists to capture and keep you alive as a valuable specimen.

-Let’s go back to the first method: testing yourself with real questions through recall.
-It would be tough if that’s all you did because some rules have not been tested in past essays and may be tested for the first time (there’s always one or two WTF questions on each exam).
+It would be tough if testing yourself with real questions is all you did because some rules have not been tested in past essays and may be tested for the first time (there’s always one or two WTF questions on each exam).

 Which means there needs to be some rote memorization.

-Again, it’s the frequency of recall and attempts to recall that thing that improve your memory of that thing.
-Not just being familiar, not reading it and saying “yeah, I know this”—but recalling and attempting to recall.
+Once again, it’s the frequency of recall and attempts to recall that thing that improve your memory of that thing.
 It’s OK to not remember the first few times.

 So you can ask yourself, “What’s needed for organizational standing?”
 Try to recite the answer.
 Don’t know it?
 Do your best.
 Then look it up.
 Keep testing yourself until you get it.
 You will have trouble with some rules.
 Don’t stop testing yourself when you’re merely familiar with what you see.
 Test yourself again in a few hours, the next day, in a few days.
 The more you do it, the better you retain it.